What does your appointment mean for Nortel?

 We will need to focus our efforts – and we’re working on that now as part of our Business Transformation – in order to be a relevant player in the future

-The only disadvantage in selling to both is if the systems you sell and deliver are not related or linked in a way that leverages the synergy between the two domains.
+in selling to both is if the systems you sell and deliver are not related or linked in a way that leverages the synergy between the two domains.
 My goal is to make sure that our systems consider the communications ecosystem as we develop and deliver them so that we leverage our unique presence in the market as a leading enterprise communications and carrier communications provider.

 How will the mergers in you space change your role at Nortel?